 This qualification test is used by the following 4 companies –

 to hire raters on behalf of their client (mostly Google).
-I suspect iSoftstone’s client is Microsoft, so their test could be a little different.
+For iSoftStone, the client is Microsoft, so their test is different.

 The evaluator companies likes to confuse us by assigning different names to the search engine evaluator job.